jvta/AzureVM/README.md

 Example-specific parameters:
 * sstrStorageUserName (e.g. provide a storage account name for use with Azure Files share to store SOE installation files)
-* sstrStoragePassword (storage account password for above - SAS tokens don't work for this)
+* sstrStoragePassword (primary or secondary storage account password for above - SAS tokens don't work for this)
 * strLocalAccountUserName (for creating an additional local account)
 * sstrLocalAccountUserPassword (password for above)
 * sstrArtifactsLocationSasToken (SAS token for accessing configuration.ps1.zip file blob)